Andes Field Camp

 Minimum prerequisites: An introductory course in physical geology and a course in structural geology (EAS 4260).
 Some field experience through an introductory field course or field experience in other course is recommended.
 Spanish is useful, but not required.
 Lectures and explanations are given in both English and Spanish.
 All Argentine instructors are fluent in English.
 All Argentine students have studied English and many are relatively fluent.
 Language restrictions are considered in assigning groups when joint efforts are required.

-We will notify you of acceptance by March 1, 2013.
+We will notify you of acceptance by February 15, 2015.
 Subsequently, you will receive information on officially registering for the class through the Cornell Summer School.
 You will receive an information packet about the end of May with equipment lists, etc and some material to be read before arriving in Argentina.
 As described in the class information, you need to make your own travel plans to and from Buenos Aires as the course officially begins and ends there.
 Cornell does not allow us to take responsibility for making international travel plans.
-There are a number of discount air-fares available WEB and through travel agencies.
+There are a number of discount air-fares available on the Internet and through travel agencies.

 Financial Aid: Regular Cornell students can apply for financial aid if they qualify for financial aid in the regular academic year – see Suzanne Kay in Snee 3140 for details.